Helm Best Practices and Recommendations

 This way, we achieve the best of both worlds:

-• The chart will produce predictable results, the same images will be installed in all default installs (when the user doesn’t bother to choose his own settings).
+• The chart will produce predictable results; the same images will be installed in all default installs (when the user doesn’t bother to choose his settings).

-• The user still has the power to choose other versions for his images, if he has some specific needs (for example, his desired features only exist in a newer software version).
+• The user still has the power to choose other versions for his images if he has some specific needs.
+For example, if his desired features only exist in a newer software version).

-So we give our users predictable results, but also the freedom to choose if they so desire.
+So we give our users predictable results and the freedom to choose if they so desire.

 Include Selectors in Your PodTemplates

-Notice the highlighted sections in the following example (a manifest that would get generated by the default nginx/templates/deployment.yaml file created by the helm create nginx command):
+Consider the manifest below that would get generated by the default nginx/templates/deployment.yaml file created by the helm create nginx command:

 apiVersion: apps/v1